 Recording Sales.

-An MTC shall only utilize a point-of-sale (POS) system approved by the Commission.
+An MTC shall only utilize a point-of-sale system approved by the Commission.

 A retailer is prohibited from utilizing software or other methods to manipulate or alter sales data.

 An MTC shall conduct a monthly analysis of its equipment and sales data to determine that no software has been installed that could be utilized to manipulate or alter sales data and that no other methodology has been employed to manipulate or alter sales data.
 The MTC shall use industry best practices to ensure its analysis does not compromise system security.